 I realized how fortunate we were to exist in an era when we could indeed connect and create an understanding community, even though separated by thousands of miles.
 So I created Sizzle Bop, knowing that even if I only connected with a few dozen moms, we nonetheless needed each other.
 But, turns out, lots of folks, from all over, had felt that same need.

-That’s why Sizzle Bop now has about 5000 members from South Africa to Canada, from Australia to Japan, from England to Pakistan.
+That’s why Sizzle Bop grew to over 5000 members from South Africa to Canada, from Australia to Japan, from England to Pakistan.
 While the bulk of our members are from the US, we consider ourselves immensely blessed to have an international community.

 This and That about Carol

 If you ask Carol where she’s from, she seems to stammer a bit.
 She was born in Germany to a military family.
 When she was 15, her military father retired and became a pastor.
-Since neither of these professions lends well to a childhood rooted in one location, the most recent count shows Carol as having had 22 different addresses, the last of which has her currently living in Connecticut with her husband of 27 years and three children.
+Since neither of these professions lends well to a childhood rooted in one location, the most recent count shows Carol as having had 28 different addresses, from Washington DC to Alaska, Alabama to Connecticut, and many more in between.
 These are not complaints; to the contrary, more than two years in virtually any location has her itching for a move.

 Why did she start writing and speaking?